4wuyan/distributed-message-broadcast/README.md

 ### AUTHENTICATE

+Same as Project 1, except

+* The sender will follow with a SERVER_ANNOUNCE.
+* The receiver will reply with a SERVER_ANNOUNCE if successful.
-Same as Project 1, except the receiver will reply with a SYNC_USER if authentication succeeds and there are some users registered already.
+* The receiver will reply with a SYNC_USER if authentication succeeds and there are some users registered already.

 Deleted
 ----------